 30 60 90 Days Sales Plan Example

 Here is a template of a 30 60 90 days sales plan for a sales representative.
-If you want to take inspiration about what goals you should set, then consider this plan as your saviour!
+If you want to inspire what goals you should set, consider this plan as your saviour!

 First 1-30 Days